Introduction

 1. Slip and Fall Accidents

-Slip and fall accidents are one of the most common types of claims covered by liability insurance for companies.
-If a customer or employee slips and falls on your business premises due to a wet floor, uneven surface, or other hazards, liability insurance can cover the medical expenses, lost wages, and other damages resulting from the accident.
+One of the most prevalent types of claims covered by liability insurance involves slip and fall accidents.
+If a customer or employee sustains injuries due to a hazard on your business premises, such as a wet floor or uneven surface, liability insurance can cover their medical expenses, lost wages, and other damages.

 2. Product Liability Claims